 Eye infections and eye conditions may arise even if you do everything correctly with a chinchilla and provide the best care possible.

 This isn’t your fault and don’t sweat it.

-However, a few things and pointers are detailed below that can help you to do your best to prevent these eye issues as much as possible.
+However, a few things are detailed below that can help you to do your best to prevent these eye issues as much as possible.

 Dust Baths Are Imperative

-Dust baths are simply how a chinchilla maintains proper hygiene and takes care of their fur and skin.
+Dust baths are simply how a chinchilla maintains proper hygiene and takes care of its fur and skin.

 It helps remove oil and grime, and it is imperative to offer these dust baths to your chinchilla several times per week.

-Simply ensuring that you keep up with this routine can go a long way towards not only preventing eye infections and conditions from arising but can also help eliminate other skin and fur issues.
+Simply ensuring that you keep up with this routine can go a long way towards not only preventing eye infections and conditions from arising, but also toward eliminating other skin and fur issues.